 In addition to the Project Approval limits detailed in Table 4, other relevant operational conditions are described in Table 5 and primarily relate to the Metropolitan Coal surface facilities area.

 During the review period, Metropolitan Coal continued the coal reject backfill emplacement project.
-Metropolitan Coal also continued its consultation with the Wollongong City Council regarding the potential for coal rejects to be beneficially re-used at the Helensburgh Landfill and commenced a final round of Coal Washery Rejects (CWR) sampling to confirm suitability of the material for capping at the landfill.
+Metropolitan Coal also continued its consultation with the Wollongong City Council regarding the potential for coal rejects to be beneficially re-used at the Helensburgh Landfill.